edthedev/edthedev.github.io/AnsibleTowerHashiVault.md

+# Configuring HashiCorp Vault Agent with Approle for Ansible Tower

-# Where you have admin access to Vault (local, Tower, etc)
+## Where you have admin access to Vault (local, Tower, etc)
 In terminal:
 ```
 export VAULT_ADDR=<yourvaultcluster>:8200